John-Salame/Distributed-Systems-HW1-Sockets/README.md

 * Attempting to log in while the database is unreachable will cause the server to crash without closing the socket and the client to hang because it tries to operate on a null string (the session token created by the sessionDao).
 * * Perhaps I should handle this more gracefully.
 I could maybe return an empty string and then validate on the client side that an empty string means an error.
 * * I could also just close the server socket upon triggering a NullPointerException, but this would also cause the client process to end.

+## Style
+I essentially implemented at most once RPCs with sockets.
+If there is a connection failure during a client API call, I retry the connection 5 times.